ChigzoieT/AutomatingChessGameplay/README.md

 # AutomatingChessGameplay

-The maincode_wright.py script is a Python-based solution that utilizes Playwright, a powerful automation framework, to seamlessly track and retrieve every move made by a user on Lichess.
-Once a move is detected, it is analyzed in real-time using FairyStockfish, an advanced chess engine capable of evaluating board positions with high precision.
-The computed best move is then sent back to the user, ensuring optimal gameplay assistance.
-This implementation is designed for efficiency and accuracy, making it a valuable tool for real-time chess analysis and decision-making.
+The maincode_wright.py script is a Python-based solution that leverages Playwright to track and retrieve user moves on Lichess.
+Each move is analyzed in real-time using FairyStockfish, providing the best possible response for optimal gameplay assistance.

-Pyqt was employed in designing UI for the controls of the project and other measures were take to prevent bot detection tools.
+PyQt powers the user interface, offering intuitive controls, while measures are in place to bypass bot detection.
+The Speedtest library ensures network stability for seamless Playwright performance.
+Additionally, C and Cython enable nanosecond-level sleep for enhanced hardware efficiency.

+This implementation prioritizes speed, accuracy, and reliability, making it a robust tool for real-time chess analysis.